Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/file-system.md

 #### Return

-* return 0 or error code
+* return 1 if is the end of file , return 0 if not, or error code

 ---